• Get Started

 Prime Your Filing Cabinet

 It’s best if you take all the handles and accent hardware off your filing cabinet.
 It’s a big pain in the butt to try taping everything off to paint your filing cabinet, then tape off your filing cabinet to paint your hardware.
 You may find some pieces are glued on, but most should be screwed into place.
-You should be able to access these screws from inside your filing cabinet.
+You can access these screws from inside your filing cabinet.

 Giving your filing cabinet a light sanding will help your paint to adhere better to the shiny metal finish.
 It roughs it up just enough.